Hoodwinked Too! Hood vs. Evil: Box office

 Unlike its predecessor, Hoodwinked Too!
 Hood vs. Evil was a box office bomb.
 The film placed number six at the box office for its opening weekend, during which it grossed $4,108,630 across 2,505 theatres, averaging $1,640 per venue.
 The film fell to number ten in the box office for its second weekend, declining 50.3%, and dropped out of the top ten for its third weekend.
 This paled in comparison to the first film which opened to $12,401,900, placing number three in the box office for its opening weekend, and ultimately placing in the top ten for a total of five weeks.
 Over the course of its theatrical run Hoodwinked Too!
-Hood vs. Evil took in $10,143,779 at the domestic box office, and $23.1 Mil worldwide, earning back less than its budget, and falling short of its predecessor which earned $51,386,611 domestically, and $110,013,167 worldwide.
+Hood vs. Evil took in $10,143,779 at the domestic box office, and $23.1 million worldwide, earning back less than its budget, and falling short of its predecessor which earned $51,386,611 domestically, and $110,013,167 worldwide.
 Hoodwinked Too!
 Hood vs. Evil followed a pattern of animated sequels released in 2011 financially underperforming in comparison to their predecessors.